antvis/G2/site/docs/charts/histogram.en.md

 **Notes**:

 - The `carat` field is mapped to the horizontal axis, representing the range of diamond weights
-- The system automatically calculates the frequency of data in different intervals, mapped to the vertical axis
+- Using `interval()` geometry with `binX` transform to automatically calculate frequency in different intervals
 - There are no gaps between bars, indicating that the data is continuously distributed

 Example 2: **Using Different Binning Methods**